 Addison (Addie) MacDonald has had an expansive career in facilities management and arts administration.
 During his youth as a Vermont native, Addie spent many summers on tour with Circus Smirkus.
 Following his graduation from Kenyon College, Addie moved to New York City where he put his passions to work at Wine Spectator Magazine, Troma Entertainment, the Copacabana and the Tavern on the Green.
-He spent over five years at the Directors Guild of America, managing a 430 seat theater, and working with his heroes: Martin Scorsese, Lou Reed, Woody Allen, Sidney Lumet and Wes Anderson.
+He spent over five years at the Directors Guild of America, managing a 430 seat theater, and working with artist such as: Martin Scorsese, Noel Gallagher, Woody Allen, Sidney Lumet and Wes Anderson.
 In 2011, he moved to Northampton and served as manager at the Smith College Conference Center.
 Currently, as Theater Manager for the Academy of Music, Addie is excited to see the theater continue to grow and provide the valley with unparalleled arts programming.

 Emily Curro was born and raised in Western Massachusetts.
 Before joining the Academy of Music as Development Manager, Emily lived as an avid performer and production stage manager.
 Her work took her all over the country and overseas to China for over a year, where she performed with the Shanghai Repertory Theatre.
 After slowing down on the travel train, Emily received her MFA in Theatre Management from Florida State University and joined the Tony Award-winning Williamstown Theatre Festival as the Associate of Marketing and Development.
 She believes the arts are an integral part of how we form communities; how we perceive and communicate with the world around us and with each other.
 She is thrilled to be coming back home, to join this gem of an organization, and to work tirelessly to raise awareness and support for the arts on a professional level in her community.